• Skip to primary navigation

 • Chop the cooled oranges into pieces and place into the TM bowl.
 Slowly increase to Speed 7 and continue to process until completely smooth (you'll need to scrape down the sides of the bowl occasionally).
 Set aside in a separate bowl.

 • Clean and dry the TM bowl.
-Add the eggs and caster sugar and mix on Speed 5 for 30 seconds.
+Add the eggs and caster sugar and mix for 30 seconds on Speed 5.

-• Add the orange puree and mix on Speed 5 for 10 seconds.
+• Add the orange puree and mix for 10 seconds on Speed 5.

-• Add the almond meal and baking powder and mix on Reverse, Speed 3 for 20 seconds.
+• Add the almond meal and baking powder and mix for 20 seconds on Reverse, Speed 3.

 • Pour the mixture into the prepared baking tin.

-• Allow to cool completely in the tin (preferably place it into the fridge overnight.
+• Allow to cool completely in the tin (preferably overnight) and store at room temperature.

 Notes